| Crates.io | icao-wgs84 |

-WGS84 has become the de facto standard for satellite navigation since its adoption by the Navstar Global Positioning System (GPS) and US president Ronald Reagan's 1983 decision to make GPS available for civilian use after airliner KAL 007 was shot down by Soviet interceptor aircraft when it strayed into prohibited airspace due to navigational errors.
+WGS-84 has become the de facto standard for satellite navigation since its adoption by the Navstar Global Positioning System (GPS) and the USA making GPS available for civilian use in 1983.

-This library uses the WGS84 primary parameters defined in Tab.
-3-1 of the ICAO WGS 84 Implementation Manual.
+This library uses the WGS-84 primary parameters defined in Table 3-1 of the ICAO WGS-84 Implementation Manual.

-The shortest path between two points on the surface of an ellipsoid is a geodesic - the equivalent of straight line segments in planar geometry or great circles on the surface of a sphere, see Figure 2.
+The shortest path between two points on the surface of an ellipsoid is a geodesic segment.
+It is the equivalent of a straight line segment in planar geometry or a great circle arc on the surface of a sphere, see Figure 2.

-This library uses the correspondence between geodesics on an ellipsoid and great-circles on the auxiliary sphere together with 3D vectors to calculate:
+This library uses the correspondence between geodesic segments on an ellipsoid and great-circle arcs on a unit sphere, together with 3D vectors to calculate:

 The library is based on Charles Karney's GeographicLib library.

-, it models geodesic paths as great circles on
+Like GeographicLib, it models geodesic segments as great circle arcs on

-the surface of an auxiliary sphere.
-However, it also uses vectors to
+the surface of a unit sphere.
+However, it also uses vectors to perform

 The library depends upon the following crates: